 The paper explores several approaches to address the observed inflated RTT issue:

 Among the related works discussed in the paper, Coral CDN stands out.
 While I recall using Coral CDN in the 2000s, I never delved into its internal workings.
-Developed by the authors of OASIS, Coral CDN was a free, designed to mirror web content.
+Coral CDN was developed by the authors of OASIS.
+It was a free service, designed to mirror web content.

 The most distinctive feature of Coral CDN is its utilization of a Distributed Sloppy Hash Table (DSHT).
 Unlike traditional Distributed Hash Tables (DHTs) that rely on a single hash ring, DSHT employs multiple concentric Chord hash rings arranged hierarchically.
 DSHT can be adapted to work with other hashing protocols like Kademlia.